-The TIF revenues are restricted to be used for debt service on the TIF note payable and certain other permissible project related expenses.
-Any related cash balances of the Redevelopment Authority are presented as restricted cash and restricted net position.
-Any residual cash balances upon payment of the TIF note payable in full would be returned to the three taxing bodies noted above.
-The City needs to approve a resolution to dissolve the TIF district prior to remaining TIF cash balances being liquidated and returned to the three taxing bodies.
+The TIF revenues were restricted and to be used for debt service on the TIF note payable and certain other permissible project related expenses.
+Any residual cash balances upon payment of the TIF note payable in full would be returned to the three taxing bodies.
+Due to the termination of the TIF, the Redevelopment Authority made the required distribution of remaining TIF cash balances as follows during the year ended December 31, 2023: